akhil-datla/transformermpc-ral24/drone/physics_loss_explanation.md

 # Physics Based Loss for Drone Model

 The original training scripts minimized the mean squared error (MSE) between the predicted states/actions and the values stored in the dataset.
-This commit introduces a physics based loss exploiting the quadrotor dynamics.
+The physics loss now also penalizes constraint violations using the quadrotor dynamics.

 ## Implementation